Glossary of cancer terms

 Petechiae (Pet-a-shay): Tiny hemorrhages from small blood vessels just beneath the skin surface.
 They appear when the blood count (platelet) is low.

-Photodynamic therapy (PDT): This is a new type of treatment that uses laser or other light sources to destroy cancer cells.
+Photodynamic therapy (PDT): This treatment uses laser or other light sources to destroy cancer cells.

-Physiotherapist: A healthcare professional concerned about maximizing a patient’s function and movement.
+Physiotherapist: A healthcare professional concerned with maximising a patient’s function and movement.

 Platelet: Tiny fragments of blood cells that help form clots and prevent bleeding.

 po - per oral: Medical abbreviation to indicate that a medicine is to be administered by mouth.